JuliaDiff/ChainRules.jl/docs/src/index.md

 ```@meta
-DocTestSetup = :(using ChainRules)
+DocTestSetup = :(using ChainRulesCore, ChainRules)
-CurrentModule = ChainRules
 ```

 # ChainRules

-Hello!
-Welcome to ChainRules's documentation.

-For an initial overview of ChainRules, please see the README.
-Otherwise, feel free to peruse available documentation via the sidebar.
+[ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl) provides a variety of common utilities that can be used by downstream automatic differentiation (AD) tools to define and execute forward-, reverse-, and mixed-mode primitives.

+This package is a work-in-progress, as is the documentation.
+Contributions welcome!